 Direction

-The Johann-Soergel-Weg continues towards the city centre - past a playground with many climbing opportunities - over a footbridge onto the Pegnitz island Schütt.
-Immediately take the next bridge on the left back to the "mainland", pass under two car bridges, go around the Natural History Museum and turn left into the street Marientormauer.
-If you follow the road for about 600 metres, you will come directly to the Frauenturm at the entrance to the Handwerkerhof.
-Children's eyes will sparkle here, and between drum monkeys, tin figures and home-made candles, everyone will find a suitable souvenir.
+The Johann-Soergel-Weg continues towards the city centre - past a playground with lots of climbing opportunities - over a footbridge onto the Pegnitz island of Schütt.
+Take the next bridge on the left back to the "mainland", cross under two motorway bridges, walk around the Natural History Museum and turn left into Marientormauer street.
+If you follow the road for about 600 metres, you will come directly to the Frauenturm tower at the entrance to the Handwerkerhof.
+Children's eyes will light up here, and between drum monkeys, pewter figures and home-made candles, everyone will find a suitable souvenir.

-Among the many shops that invite you to browse here, you will also find a gingerbread bakery, a wine tavern and a bratwurst restaurant.
-If you're looking for a typical souvenir, you're sure to find it among the craftsmen.
-Here you will find pewterers, leather makers, glass grinders, potters, wax artists, gold and silversmiths, glass painters, gingerbread bakers, and doll makers who have set up their workshops in the impressively recreated half-timbered houses.
+Among the many shops that invite you to browse, you will also find a gingerbread bakery, a wine bar and a bratwurst restaurant.
+If you are looking for a typical souvenir, you are sure to find it among the craftsmen.
+There are pewterers, leather makers, glass cutters, potters, wax artists, gold and silversmiths, glass painters, gingerbread bakers and doll makers who have set up their workshops in the impressively reconstructed half-timbered houses.

 Königstraße 82